John Edwin Mason

 John Edwin Mason teaches African history and the history of photography.
 He has written extensively on early nineteenth-century South Africa history, especially the history of slavery, South African popular culture, especially the Cape Town New Year's Carnival and jazz, and the history of photography.
-He is now working on "Gordon Parks and American Democracy," a book about the ways in which Parks' Life magazine photo-essays on social justice and the books that he published during the civil rights era challenged Americans' notions of citizenship and, at the same time, made him one of the era's most significant interpreters of the black experience.
-He is also a documentary photographer with a long-term interest in exploring race and gender in American motor sports.
-Until recently, he was an active musician, performing with the Charlottesville and University Symphony Orchestra, the Lynchburg (Virginia) Symphony Orchestra, and the New Lyric Theatre, among many other groups.
-He contributes regularly to Ellingtonia, the publication of the Duke Ellington Society.
+His research now concerns African-American and South African photography.
+He working on "Gordon Parks and American Democracy," a book about the ways in which Parks' Life magazine photo-essays on poverty and the black liberation struggle and the books that he published during the civil rights era mad him one of the era's most significant interpreters of the black experience.
+His other research interests include the Kamoinge Workshop, a black photographers' collective, and the visual representation of Africa in American popular media.
+Mason is also a documentary photographer with a long-term interest in exploring race and gender in American motor sports.
+Until recently, he was an active musician, performing with the Charlottesville Symphony and the Lynchburg (Virginia) Symphony Orchestra, among many other groups.

 "An Interview with George Hallett," Social Dynamics: A Journal of African Studies, 40, 1(2014).

 "Picturing the Beloved Country: Margaret Bourke-White, Life Magazine, and South Africa, 1949-1950," Kronos, 38(November, 2012).

 One Love, Ghoema Beat: Inside the Cape Town New Year's Carnival, (Cape Town and Charlottesville: Random House Struik and the University of Virginia Press, 2010).

 "'Anything but a Novelty': Women, Girls, and Drag Racing," in Mark D. Howell and John D. Miller, eds., American Speed, (Baltimore: The Johns Hopkins University Press, forthcoming).